jube-home/jube-home.github.io/_pages/training.md

 ---
 layout: page
-title: Training and Support
+title: Training
-permalink: /services/
+permalink: /training/
 ---
 # Training
+The Jube user profile is technically proficient in reading, building and running code.

-Jube offers a training program that focuses on achieving proficiency in the effective implementation and utilization of Jube.
+Jube currently makes a single commercial offer in the form of a training program that focuses on achieving proficiency in the effective implementation and utilization of Jube.
+Training returns a significant acceleration in the implementation of Jube in an organisation, while assuring its success.

 The schedule covers a duration of three days, with the length of each day ranging from 6 to 8 hours, depending on the undertaking of Elective Modules.
 Elective Modules cover in-depth training in advanced administrative concepts using dedicated training servers.
 Elective Modules are targeted at technical participants whom are likely to assume overall system administrative responsibility of an implementation of Jube.